 I’ve made no secret of the fact that I don’t believe Neuroendocrine Cancer is rare and you can read why in some detail in my article Neuroendocrine Cancer – not as rare as you think.
 Better diagnostic technology, greater awareness and better recording of the correct disease in national cancer registries.

-Meanwhile…… the latest figures from Public Health England (covering ~90% of UK), indicate there are now 4000 diagnoses of NETs every year, i.e. more people than ever are being diagnosed, an incidence rate of 8/100,000.
-This would appear to debunk the myth that the condition is rare given that the incidence rate has now gone beyond the threshold to be considered rare – 5/100,000.
-You can read the Public Health England (PHE) paper by visiting the NET Patient Foundation site here.
+The latest figures for Public Health England (covering ~90% of UK), indicate there are now 4800 diagnoses of NETs every year, i.e. more people than ever are being diagnosed, It is calculated from an incidence rate of 9/100,000 (using the 2011 census for England of 53,000,000) The new figures do not include Lung Neuroendocrine Carcinomas (LCNEC and NSCLC) – so it is understated.
+This would appear to debunk the myth that the condition is rare given that the incidence rate has now gone beyond the threshold to be considered rare in Europe (5/100,000).

 To put this diagnostic data into perspective:

-4000 newly diagnosed NETs a year in England alone
+4800 newly diagnosed NETs a year in England alone

-= 333 a month
+= 400 a month

-= 77 a week
+= 92 a week

-= 11 a day
+= 13 a day

-= 1 every 2.18 hrs
+= 1 every 1.84 hrs

-So please let’s stop perpetuating the myth.
+Please let’s stop perpetuating the myth.

-Thanks for listening
+Thanks for reading

-Hey Guys, I’m also active on Facebook.
+Hey, I’m also active on Facebook.
 Like my page for even more news.